Boomerang Employees: Pros, Cons, and Best Practices for a Successful Return

 Boost company morale

 When a boomerang employee returns to the company, it can positively impact company morale.
 It shows that the company is a good workplace and that employees who leave may eventually want to return.
-This can increase employees' pride in the company and help build a positive company culture.
+This can increase employees' pride in the company and help build a strong and positive corporate culture.

 Employee scheduling and Time-tracking software!